 Mackie CR4 Features

-The CR4 isn’t a premium speaker.
+The Mackie CR4 isn’t a premium speaker.
 To expect an outrageous amount of features is unreasonable.
 Similar to most speakers in this price range, it includes the bare essentials; this shouldn’t disappoint you.

 The speaker includes a one-inch tweeter, paired with a four-inch woofer or low-frequency driver.
 When combined, they give a power output of 50 Watts.
 This output is divided between two channels.

-The switches and control knob are sufficient, and the back-lit front panel volume knob gives you control and power indication.
+The switches and control knob is sufficient, and the back-lit front panel volume knob gives you control and power indication.
 The speaker placement switch allows you to decide which side of your desk gets this volume knob.
 There is no acoustic switch; this is expected of a product at this price point.

 As stated before, the amount of features included isn’t brilliant.
 What makes this product a value purchase is the quality of these features.
 They’re similar to those you’d expect from more expensive products.